dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   * Required: no
 * `ssh_authorized_keys_file`
   * Default: ``
-  * Description: change default fle that contains the public keys that can be used for user authentication
+  * Description: change default file that contains the public keys that can be used for user authentication
   * Type: str
   * Required: no
 * `ssh_trusted_user_ca_keys_file`